 • The Overtures & Bylaws Committee recommends that the Presbytery of Northern Waters approve all of the Amendments to the PCUSA Constitution submitted by the 223nd General Assembly (2018).
 The proposed amendments are found in a separate booklet along with another booklet with an analysis of the proposals by the Association of Stated Clerks.

-Rev. Chris McCurdy questioned Amendment 18-C and it was removed from the recommendation for discussion;
+Rev. Chris McCurdy questioned Amendment 18-C and it was removed from the recommendation for discussion and voting;

 18-C. Officers